 Conservation is an ongoing process for the conservation team here at Ickworth.
-Dangers from, light, dust, pests and people can all have devastating and often irreversible effect on our precious collection, that are not usually a problem in more modern buildings.
+Dangers from, light, dust, pests and people, that are not usually a problem in more modern buildings, can all have a devastating and often irreversible, effect on our precious collection.

 Read about the different challenges that our conservation team face inside the house on a regular basis, and learn how they tackle the problems that can lead to more lasting damage.

 Light and textile damage

 We need light to see our unique collections we have here at Ickworth, however you may notice when walking around that some of our rooms are not too brightly lit.
 Light can seriously harm objects and this damage is irreversible.
 It can break down the structure of fabrics, varnishes, finishes and paint.
 You can usually spot the damage easily by looking at the change in colour and texture.
 As you can see in the picture here the light has damaged the threads and left holes in this beautiful silk material which has given the appearance of tears in the fabric.

 Danger from insect infestations